Serbia leader calls Kosovo PM’s resignation a ‘trick’

 Haradinaj, a wartime commander of the Kosovo Liberation Army (KLA), said on Friday he was called to the EU-backed court in The Hague as a suspect for questioning, stressing “I am not accused”.

-Thaci said several other former KLA officers were also summoned, including his adviser Bislim Zyrapi, wartime KLA’s chief of staff.
+Thaci said several other former KLA officers were also summoned, including his advisor Bislim Zyrapi, wartime KLA´s chief of staff.

 The EU-backed court based in The Hague was set up in 2015 to try war crimes allegedly committed by the ethnic Albanian KLA separatists, notably against Serbs, Romas and Kosovo Albanian political opponents during and after the 1998-1999 war.